gabrielbazan/kafka_pipeline/README.md

 #### Ingestion API

-This is the API that receives, validates and sends the data to a Kafka topic (the *Raw Data Topic*) to be processed by the pipeline.
+This is the API that receives, validates and sends the data to an *Apache Kafka* topic (the *Raw Data Topic*) to be processed by the pipeline.
 It could be any kind of data.

 In our implementation, it's a very simple FastAPI API.